c2mon/c2mon/docs/docs/overview/tags.md

 A Tag update notification can hence be triggered by a change of the quality state.
 It is therefore absolutely necessary to always check the validity of the received Tag update.

-> **Please note!**
+> **Please note!** <br>

->A tag can accumulate multiple invalidation state.
+A tag can accumulate multiple invalidation state.
->A subscribed client will be notified at every change, independent if an invalidation quality state is added or removed.
+A subscribed client will be notified at every change, independent if an invalidation quality state is added or removed.

 The following table lists all quality flags that a Tag can receive.